 A reverse mortgage can be a tremendous help to seniors looking for additional income during their retirement years.
 But there are drawbacks, and the concept itself is somewhat complicated.
 As the baby boomer generation continues to ease into retirement, it’s very likely that the demand for reverse mortgages will only increase.

 For those approaching retirement and considering their financial outlook, the following information can help you decide if a reverse mortgage is right for you.

-A reverse mortgage (or Home Equity Conversion Loan, HECM) is a loan that a credit agency takes out against your home, while you're still living in it.
+A reverse mortgage (or Home Equity Conversion Loan, HECM) is a loan that a creditor takes out against your home, while you're still living in it.
 Despite the name, they aren't exactly the reverse of a traditional mortgage.
 The lender is not attempting to buy the property.
 Instead, the lender is simply loaning money which is secured by the home's equity.
-When the homeowner/borrower dies, permanently moves out, or sells their home the reverse mortgage comes due and must be paid in full, usually with the proceeds for the sale of the property.
+When the homeowner/borrower dies, permanently moves out, or sells their home, the reverse mortgage comes due and must be paid in full, usually with the proceeds from the sale of the property.
 Terms can vary, but some borrowers choose to get a lump sum payment, while others choose a line of credit or periodic payments.

 Reverse mortgages are available from private lenders, from the U.S. Department of Housing and Urban Development (HUD), from some nonprofit organizations, and from some state and national government programs.
 Homeowners retain the title to their property, and therefore need to continue making insurance and tax payments.
 They are only available to homeowners aged 62 and older (spouses can be under 62 and have the option to maintain the loan after the primary borrower dies).

 How much do you get for a reverse mortgage?